Auroratide/monadorecipes/src/recipes/lucky-colorful-salad/recipe.md

 ## Directions

 1. Prepare the vegetables: cut the red onion into thin slices, cube the tomatoes, and cut the avocado into bite-sized chunks.
 As a tip, the avocado is best when slightly under-ripe.
+[Red Onion: 1/2, Tomatoes: 2, Avocados (under-ripe): 2]
 2. Drain the corn.
+[Corn: 8 oz]
 3. Toss together the lettuce, avocado, red onion, tomato, corn, and black pepper.
+[Lettuce: 5oz, Avocados (sliced): 2, Red Onions (sliced): 1/2, Tomatoes (cubed): 2, Corn: 8 oz]
 4. In a separate bowl, juice the limes.
 Add the extra virgin olive oil and mix thoroughly.
+[Limes: 2, Extra Virgin Olive Oil: 1 tablespoon]
 5. Dress the salad with the lime and enjoy this simple recipe!

 ## Interpretation